grplyler/todo/README.md

 todo
 ====

+I have started a new project to replace this todo manager with a project based one with many improvements.
+But i will still leave this one here as a proof of concept or example.

+**See [td](https://github.com/grplyler/td) for better command line todo manager.**

 An intuitive, uber-simple, directory based todo list manager for programmers.
 Work with a team? `todod` Server coming soon!